Anshpal-analytics/Excel-Data-Analysis-Project/README.md

 <a href="https://github.com/Anshpal-analytics/Excel-Data-Analysis-Project/blob/main/Delhi_AQI_12months_5zones%20Final.xlsx">Dataset</a>

 ## Questions (KPIs)
--What is the average and maximum AQI of Delhi?
+- What is the average and maximum AQI of Delhi?
--Which zone has the highest and lowest average AQI?
+- Which zone has the highest and lowest average AQI?
--Which month recorded the highest and lowest AQI?
+- Which month recorded the highest and lowest AQI?
--Which pollutant contributes the most to pollution?
+- Which pollutant contributes the most to pollution?
--Which zone has the highest PM2.5 and PM10 levels?
+- Which zone has the highest PM2.5 and PM10 levels?
--How many days fall under each AQI category?
+- How many days fall under each AQI category?
--In which months do hazardous AQI alerts occur most frequently?
+- In which months do hazardous AQI alerts occur most frequently?
--Which zones have recurring high-AQI days?
+- Which zones have recurring high-AQI days?
--How does AQI vary across different months and zones?
+- How does AQI vary across different months and zones?
--Dashboard Interaction View Dashboard
+- Dashboard Interaction View Dashboard
 ## Process
 -Verified the data for missing values, inconsistencies, and anomalies.
 -Cleaned and organized the data for analysis.